OpenVMS Notes: "Alpha to Itanium" Porting Diaries

 these settings as gospel notes 1) use the MSA utility if a RAID controller is present; otherwise

 use the SAS utility 2) "MSA$UTIL.EXE" is the OpenVMS utility required to do this.
-So use these DCL statements to create two symbolic DCL commands: $ MSA == "$sys$system:msa$util.exe" (MSA works with all my machines) $ SAS :== $sys$system:sas$util.exe (SAS works with my P400 on the rx2600) (SAS does not work with my rx2660) (SAS does not work with my P410 on the rx2800) 3) in the MSA utility, physical DISKs begin numbering from "1" 4) in the MSA utility, logical UNITs begin numbering from "0" 5) eject the bad disk; wait 10 seconds 6) insert the new disk; wait up to 30 seconds (I have proved this by continually executing "show disk 5") ========================================================================= KAWC09(DVLP)::Neil> ! this is my DCL prompt KAWC09(DVLP)::Neil> msa !
+So use these DCL statements to create two symbolic DCL commands: $ MSA == "$sys$system:msa$util.exe" (MSA works with most of my machines) $ SAS :== $sys$system:sas$util.exe (SAS does work with my rx2600) (SAS does not work with my rx2660) (SAS does not work with my P410 on the rx2800) 3) in the MSA utility, physical DISKs begin numbering from "1" 4) in the MSA utility, logical UNITs begin numbering from "0" 5) eject the bad disk; wait 10 seconds 6) insert the new disk; wait up to 30 seconds (I have proved this by continually executing "show disk 5") ========================================================================= KAWC09(DVLP)::Neil> ! this is my DCL prompt KAWC09(DVLP)::Neil> msa !
 MSA> set cont * MSA> show unit 1 Unit 1: In PDLA mode, Unit 1 is Lun 1.
 Cache status : enabled Max Boot Partition: Unknown Volume status : VOLUME using interim recovery mode 1 Disk(s) Failed or Removed: <<< whoops Disk 5: (SCSI bus 1, SCSI id 3) <<< whoops 6 Data Disk(s) used by lun 1: Disk 7: Partition 0; (SCSI bus 1, SCSI id 1) Disk 6: Partition 0; (SCSI bus 1, SCSI id 2) Disk 5: Partition 255; (SCSI bus 1, SCSI id 3) Disk 4: Partition 0; (SCSI bus 1, SCSI id 4) Disk 3: Partition 0; (SCSI bus 1, SCSI id 5) Disk 2: Partition 0; (SCSI bus 1, SCSI id 6) Spare physical drives: No spare drives are designated.
 Logical Volume Raid Level: RAID 1.
 Mirroring stripe_size=128.0KB Logical Volume Capacity : 410.10 [440.35] GB MSA> ================================================================ force the new DISK back into the existing UNIT ================================================================ MSA> scan all MSA> start recover Rebuild operation is triggered for Units.
 Issue SHOW UNIT command to know the status of the Units.
 MSA> show unit 1 Unit 1: In PDLA mode, Unit 1 is Lun 1.
 Cache status : enabled Max Boot Partition: Unknown Volume status : VOLUME is currently recovering <<< better ( Percentage complete 8 ) <<< better 6 Data Disk(s) used by lun 1: Disk 7: Partition 0; (SCSI bus 1, SCSI id 1) Disk 6: Partition 0; (SCSI bus 1, SCSI id 2) Disk 5: Partition 0; (SCSI bus 1, SCSI id 3) <<< this thing is now back Disk 4: Partition 0; (SCSI bus 1, SCSI id 4) Disk 3: Partition 0; (SCSI bus 1, SCSI id 5) Disk 2: Partition 0; (SCSI bus 1, SCSI id 6) Spare physical drives: No spare drives are designated.
 Logical Volume Raid Level: RAID 1.
 Mirroring stripe_size=128.0KB Logical Volume Capacity : 410.10 [440.35] GB MSA> exit ================================================================ some time later ================================================================ KAWC09(DVLP)::Neil> msa MSA> set cont * MSA> show unit 1 Unit 1: In PDLA mode, Unit 1 is Lun 1.
 Cache status : enabled Max Boot Partition: Unknown Volume status : VOLUME OK <<< cool 6 Data Disk(s) used by lun 1: Disk 7: Partition 0; (SCSI bus 1, SCSI id 1) Disk 6: Partition 0; (SCSI bus 1, SCSI id 2) Disk 5: Partition 0; (SCSI bus 1, SCSI id 3) Disk 4: Partition 0; (SCSI bus 1, SCSI id 4) Disk 3: Partition 0; (SCSI bus 1, SCSI id 5) Disk 2: Partition 0; (SCSI bus 1, SCSI id 6) Spare physical drives: No spare drives are designated.
 Logical Volume Raid Level: RAID 1.
 Mirroring stripe_size=128.0KB Logical Volume Capacity : 410.10 [440.35] GB MSA> MSA> exit KAWC09(DVLP)::Neil>

-Reconfiguring RAID for OpenVMS (P400 on rx2660)
+Reconfiguring RAID (P400 on rx2660)

 overview: